 South-west of Delhi, Rajasthan, “Land of Kings”, is India at its most flamboyant.
-Palaces, warrior kings, camel fairs, hilltop castles, elephants, peacocks and desert cities that might have sprung from The Arabian Nights – every exotic Indian notion finds its feet in Rajasthan.
+Palaces, warrior kings, camel fairs, hilltop castles, elephants, peacocks and cities that might have sprung from The Arabian Nights – every exotic Indian notion finds its feet in this desert state.

 For more than a thousand years the state was ruled by the Rajputs, warrior kings who embraced the romantic ideals of bravery, etiquette and chivalry, and heroism and tragedy on a majestic scale has left the landscape splashed with bloody legends and some of the most impressive forts and palaces in all of India.

 As well as the great cities of Rajasthan – Jaipur, Jodhpur and Udaipur – we’ll be spending time in villages, where the traditions, colours and customs of the past are still powerfully in evidence.

 We’re hands-on travellers and we like to immerse ourselves in the places we visit.
 We’ll be trolling through markets, through the sari bazaar in Jaipur, the vegetable bazaar in Jodhpur and the spice market in Delhi, as well as visiting palaces created by the royal rulers of Rajasthan.
 We’ll be exploring some incredible step wells and temples carved from marble.
 We’ll see wildlife – desert antelope and peacocks definitely, raptors and leopard most likely – and explore formidable fortresses.
 The timeless rhythms of village life are still much alive in Rajasthan, and we’ll have time to wander and sample the food, crafts and culture of rural life.